timothyalfares97/hexanews/README.md

 # Hexanews
 Hexanews is an online publishing platform web application for people who want to read and create a content for everyone.
 In this project, the main technologies are TypeScript, React, Redux.
-You need to run our separate server [Hexanews-service](https://github.com/dotaemon99/hexanews-service) in here to start the application.
+You need to run our separate server in here [Hexanews-service](https://github.com/dotaemon99/hexanews-service) to start the application.

 ## Requirements

-For development, you will only need Node.js installed on your environement.
+For development, you will only need Node.js installed on your environment.
-And please use the appropriate [VisualStudioCode](https://code.visualstudio.com/) for your Editor (not mandatory).
+And please use the appropriate [Visual Studio Code](https://code.visualstudio.com/) for your Editor (not mandatory).

 ### Node